 If you don’t have a food thermometer, it is highly recommended to invest in one as it allows you to accurately measure the internal temperature of your cooked ground turkey and other foods.

-See also How to cook watermelon rind
+See also How to cook brussel sprouts on the stalk

 Safe Minimum Internal Temperature Ground Turkey, Ground Chicken, Ground Pork, and Ground Beef